Healthy, Hunger-Free Kids Act of 2010: Provisions

 The Healthy, Hunger-Free Kids Act allows the U.S. Department of Agriculture (USDA) to make significant changes to the school lunch program for the first time in over 30 years.

 In addition to funding standard child nutrition and school lunch programs, there are several new nutritional standards in the bill.
 The main aspects are listed below.

+Community Eligibility

+Community Eligibility is a provision (SEC.
+104) that allows schools that meet the eligibility requirement to serve free meals to all students without collecting household applications.
+If at least 40% of students participate in programs such as Supplemental Nutrition Assistance Program and Temporary Assistance for Needy Families a school can be eligible.